 I would love to find an amniotic, placental, or cord product available on the market today that has millions of stem cells per vial.
 However, I know too much about this subject to be hoodwinked by orthopedic sales reps trying to move dead cells as a live stem cell product.
-This morning I’d like to share with you a report sent to me by two physicians this week as evidence that a cord “stem cell” product has millions of viable stem cells to teach you how to separate hyperbole from useful data.
+This morning I’d like to share with you a report sent to me by two physicians this week as evidence that a cord “stem cell” product (Corecyte made by Predictive Biotech) has millions of viable stem cells to teach you how to separate hyperbole from useful data.

 Every baby delivered has lots of tissues left behind.
 These include the placenta, the birth sac, amniotic fluid, and the umbilical cord.
 These tissues can be chopped up, pulverized, frozen and/or bottled.
 For many years they were specialty tissue products that didn’t go through full FDA approval, but merely a quick registration.
 Then, a few years ago, a smart sales rep figured out how to take this slow-moving tissue market and turn it into a sales hit.
 Simply tell doctors there are viable stem cells in this stuff.
 Regrettably, our tests and tests performed by another organization haven’t been able to confirm that any of these products have live stem cells.
 However, that hasn’t stopped disreputable companies, sales reps, and doctors from stretching the truth and telling patients that these tissues have live stem cells that can cure what ails them.